RAND Health Care Value Survey

 All too often, physicians are left reacting to reforms rather than actively engaged in driving them.
 To that end, the RAND Health Care Value Survey is an effort to capture physician perceptions and beliefs regarding health care value.
 The first wave of the survey focuses on two domains of value: the efficiency with which physicians use their time and the appropriateness of care they provide.
 The survey also engages physicians on why they think low value care happens and asks them to identify the policy options they think have the greatest chances of succeeding.
 In doing so, the hope is that physician thinking can directly inform and drive the creation and implementation of the most effective policies for improving value.

-Methods used to develop this survey and results from its dissemination among a sample of over 1,000 physicians practicing within the Southern California Permanente Medical Group are forthcoming in an August 2018 article in The Permanente Journal titled, “Understanding Waste in Health Care: Perceptions of Frontline Physicians Regarding Time Use and Appropriateness of Care They and Others Provide.”
-Preliminary results were previously shared at the AcademyHealth 2014 Annual Research Meeting in San Diego, California from June 8-10, 2014 in a podium presentation titled, A Survey of Physician Perceptions on Improving Health Care Value, by J. Caloyeras, M. Kanter, N. Cowell, C. Kim, H. Kanzaria, S. Berry, and R. Brook.
+Methods used to develop this survey and results from its dissemination among a sample of over 1,000 physicians practicing within the Southern California Permanente Medical Group are featured in an August 2018 article in The Permanente Journal titled, “Understanding Waste in Health Care: Perceptions of Frontline Physicians Regarding Time Use and Appropriateness of Care They and Others Provide.”
+Preliminary results were previously shared at the AcademyHealth 2014 Annual Research Meeting in San Diego, California in a podium presentation titled, A Survey of Physician Perceptions on Improving Health Care Value, by J. Caloyeras, M. Kanter, N. Cowell, C. Kim, H. Kanzaria, S. Berry, and R. Brook.

 Survey Instrument (PDF Format)RAND Health Care Value Survey